 - M.A., Geography & Planning, University of Toledo

-Firooza is Associate Professor of Geography and joined USM in 2004.
-Prior to joining USM, Firooza lived in the Midwest and received her M.A. and Ph.D. degrees at the University of Toledo and Ohio State University respectively.
-She is originally from India and research and family take her back there frequently.
+Firooza Pavri is currently Director of the Muskie School of Public Service and Professor of Geography.
+Prior to joining USM, she lived in the Midwest and received her M.A. and Ph.D. degrees at the University of Toledo and Ohio State University respectively.
+She is originally from India and research and family take her back frequently.

-CoPI, NSF – Sustainability Solutions Initiative, Decision tools to support water resources sustainability of managed lake systems, 2009-current.
+- CoPI, NSF, Sustainability Solutions Initiative: Decision tools to support water resources sustainability of managed lake systems, 2009-14.